christabely/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Use the groupadd command followed by the name of the group you want to create.
 Syntax: sudo groupadd group_name

 # How to create a user

+`Using the terminal`

+You use the useradd command.
+Synax: sudo useradd newuser

+`Using C`

+C program is typically not recommended because user management is a system-level task that should be performed with administrative privileges.
+If you want to create a user from within a C program by executing terminal commands, you can use the system() function.
+Here's an example:

+#include <stdio.h>
+#include <stdlib.h>

+int main() {
+    const char *username = "newuser";  // Change this to your desired username

+    // Construct the command to create a user char command[100];
+    snprintf(command, sizeof(command), "sudo useradd %s", username);

+    // Execute the command
+    int status = system(command);

+    if (status == 0) {
+        printf("User '%s' has been created.\n", username);
+    } else {
+        printf("Failed to create user '%s'.\n", username);
+    }

+    return 0;
+}

+In this C program:

+Change the username variable to your desired username.

+The system() function is used to execute the useradd command with sudo.

+The result of the command execution is checked, and a message is printed accordingly.

+Compile the C program using a C compiler (e.g., gcc) and run it with elevated privileges (e.g., using sudo).
+Be cautious when creating users programmatically, as it can affect system security and configuration